gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 To stay in production, projects must maintain bounce rate below 2.5% and complaint rate below 0.05%, shown live in the project dashboard.
 A per-project **suppression list** lets teams manually add or CSV-import problematic addresses to prevent re-sending.
 The platform also supports one-click unsubscribe (RFC-8058), a subscription preferences page, and a pause-instead-of-unsubscribe link.

-**Strengths:** managed-mode + BYO-SES choice on the same product, your-domain sending, optional dedicated IP add-on on the managed plan ($50/mo per workspace), transparent bounce/complaint thresholds visible in-product, per-project suppression list, STS-based AWS auth (no long-lived keys), one-click unsubscribe and preferences page built in.
+**Strengths:** managed-mode + BYO-SES choice on the same product, your-domain sending, optional dedicated IP add-on on the managed plan ($50/mo per IP), transparent bounce/complaint thresholds visible in-product, per-project suppression list, STS-based AWS auth (no long-lived keys), one-click unsubscribe and preferences page built in.

 **Trade-offs:** No direct ISP peering relationships at the platform layer; in managed mode, deliverability rides on AWS SES's reputation rather than dedicated-to-sender peering.
 Smaller community than SendGrid, so less third-party deliverability tooling and shared best-practice content.